kuanpern/DeepLearning_lectures/README.md

 # Deep learning lecture
 Comprehensive overview and discussion on modern deep learning architectures and recent advancements

+Impt notes: citations and references are not properly included yet. please do not distribute.

 ### List of Topics
 1. Basics of Neural Network
     * Basic functional form